Skip to Main Content

 Choosing a large life insurance company

+The most obvious reason to go with one of the top life insurance companies is that they typically have more financial assets and, therefore, probably have an easier time achieving financial stability.
 Large life insurance companies also tend to have more years in the business.
-Northwestern Mutual, for example, the biggest life insurance company in 2021, was founded in 1857.
+Northwestern Mutual, for example, the largest company on our list, was founded in 1857.
 With more than a century and a half writing policies, this company is a leader in the industry with a strong track record of policyholder satisfaction.

 The digital tools offered by large life insurers are often superior to those offered by smaller competitors.
-For example, you might be able to manage your life insurance policy through a smartphone app or get instant quotes online from a company that has the resources to put into these features.
+For example, you might be able to manage your life insurance policy through a smartphone app or get instant quotes online from a company that has the resources to invest in these features.
 Smaller companies may not have the budget to develop advanced technological tools.

 On a similar note, larger life insurance companies can sometimes offer easier access to customer service channels.
 You may be able to get in touch with a company representative without having to pick up the phone, thanks to mobile apps and live web chat.
 But if you would rather dial in, larger companies typically extend phone hours or even provide 24/7 support.